FestiveSpooks/FestiveSpooks/README.md

 -  Fun silly people interact, Very easy to hurt my feeling so Please interact with care.
 -  Friend me first because I chicken out to friend you, but also notify me when you want to be friends!
 -  #1 Ships supporter
--  **DON'T COVER ME OR HIDE ME WITHOUT WHISPERING TO LET ME KNOW (I DON'T HIDE PEOPLE BECAUSE I DON'T KNOW IF THEY END UP BEING FRIENDS WITH MY FRIENDS AND YOU NEVER KNOW IF YOU GET ALONG IN THE END**
+-  **DON'T COVER ME OR HIDE ME WITHOUT WHISPERING TO LET ME KNOW (I DON'T HIDE PEOPLE BECAUSE I DON'T KNOW IF THEY END UP BEING FRIENDS WITH MY FRIENDS AND YOU NEVER KNOW IF YOU GET ALONG IN THE END (Just know that hiding me also affects me and I find as if I were a child getting timeout , I basically get sad)**
 -  To people close to me, If I seriously make you uncomfortable: let me know!!! :3
  -  *I am the*
   **CookieVision CEO**